Oliver Bond: Life

 There, on 19 February 1798, the famous resolution was passed: "We will pay no attention to any measure which the Parliament of this kingdom may adopt, to divert the public mind from the grand object we have in view; as nothing short of the entire and complete regeneration of our country can satisfy us."

-Through the treachery of Thomas Reynolds, Bond's house was surrounded by military on the morning of 12 March 1798, and fourteen members of the Leinster Directory were seized.
+Through the treachery of Thomas Reynolds, Bond's house was surrounded by the military on the morning of 12 March 1798, and fourteen members of the Leinster Directory were seized.
 The insurrection went forward in their absence to defeat in the early summer.
-Following suppression of the rebellion, Bond went to trial.
+Following the suppression of the rebellion, Bond went to trial.
 The efforts of his defence counsel, John Philpot Curran, to discredit Reynold's testimony were unavailing.
 On 27 July 1798, Bond was convicted of treason and sentenced to hang.

-It was mainly to prevent his execution that Thomas Addis Emmet and other state prisoners entered a compact with government whereby (without incriminating further individuals) they agreed to testify on the activities of Union Irishmen before a parliamentary committee, and to accept permanent exile.
+It was mainly to prevent his execution that Thomas Addis Emmet and other state prisoners entered a compact with the government whereby (without incriminating further individuals) they agreed to testify on the activities of Union Irishmen before a parliamentary committee, and to accept permanent exile.
 With the endorsement of Lord Cornwallis, the Commander-in-Chief, Ireland, Bond's sentence was commuted.
 He survived, however, but five weeks, dying in prison of apoplexy on 6 September 1798, aged 36.

 Bond was buried in the cemetery of St. Michan's Church, Dublin.
-The "enlightened republican" principles of Bond were eulogised by his political associate and fellow-prisoner, William James MacNeven.
+The "enlightened republican" principles of Bond were eulogised by his political associate and fellow prisoner, William James MacNeven.
 Bond's widow Lucy moved with her family from Ireland to the US, and died at Baltimore in 1843.

 The Oliver Bond flats in the Liberties area of Dublin are named after him.